0xlucipher/Infosec-Interview/README.md

 **Q. Are open source projects more or less secure than proprietary projects?**

 The securities of these projects depends mainly on the size of the project, the total number of the developers who are working under this project and the one factor, which is most essential as well as important, is the control of the quality.
 Just the type of project won’t determine its quality, the inside matter of the corresponding projects will matter.

+**Q. What is CIA triangle?**

+* Confidentiality: Keeping the information secret.
+* Integrity: Keeping the information unaltered.
+* Availability: Information is available to the authorized parties at all times.

+**Q. What is the difference between threat, vulnerability and risk? give scenario bases example**

+threat is what a potential attacker poses, by potentially using a system vulnerability that was never identified as a risk.
+Using this answer provides context for the three terms together, but you can define them separately.

+* A threat is the possibility of an attack.
+* A vulnerability is a weakness in the system.
+* Risks are items that may cause harm to the system or organization.

 ## Malware